AcademySoftwareFoundation/OpenTimelineIO/docs/cxx/cxx.rst

-    DUPLICATE_OBJECT_REFERENCE, ``ValueError``, "An object reference is duplicated while reading" MALFORMED_SCHEMA, ``ValueError``, "The Schema string was invalid" JSON_PARSE_ERROR, ``ValueError``, "Malformed JSON encountered when parsing" CHILD_ALREADY_PARENTED, ``ValueError``, "A child was attempted to be added to a collection when it's already a member of another collection instance"
+    DUPLICATE_OBJECT_REFERENCE, ``ValueError``, "An object reference is duplicated while reading" MALFORMED_SCHEMA, ``ValueError``, "The Schema string was invalid" JSON_PARSE_ERROR, ``ValueError``, "Malformed JSON encountered when parsing" CHILD_ALREADY_PARENTED, ``ValueError``, "Attempted to add a child to a collection when it's already a member of another collection instance"

     FILE_OPEN_FAILED, ``ValueError``, "failed to open file for reading" FILE_WRITE_FAILED, ``ValueError``, "failed to open file for writing" SCHEMA_ALREADY_REGISTERED, ``ValueError``,